cybertraining-dsc/su21-reu-378/project/index.md

 {{% pageinfo %}}

 ## Abstract

-Austism is a neurological and developmental disorder that can cause difficulties with nonverbal communication, social skills, and repetative behaviors.
-Previous research has been done on the correlation between facial morphology and Autism Spectrum Disorder.
-This research project aims to provide information on the possibilities of detecting autism using a facial image analysis.
+As Autism affects 1 in every 160 children worlwide, early detection and diagnosis of Autism, along with treatment, is needed to minimize some of the difficulties that people with Autism encounter.
+Autism can sometimes be difficult to detect, especially if the individual is on the higher-functioning end of the spectrum.
+By applying Machine Learning, one could develop an effective method to detect and diagnose people with Autism.
+Many researchers believe that there is a correlation between facial morphology and Autism Spectrum Disorder.
+This project explores the possibility of using a facial image analysis to detect Autism in children.
+The facial images of Autistic and non-autistic male and female children will be analyzed using Artificial Intelligence.

 Contents